-Crediting is determined by rounding the food component down to the nearest quarter ounce equivalency for the meat/meat alternate and grain components, and down to the nearest eighth (1/8) cup for the fruit and vegetable components.
+Crediting is determined by rounding the food component down to the nearest 0.25 oz eq for the meat/meat alternate and grain components, and down to the nearest eighth ($\frac{1}{8}$) cup for the fruit and vegetable components.

-2. Currently, meats/meat alternates (M/MA) and grains are credited in quarter ounce equivalents (servings) and fruits and vegetables are credited in 1⁄2 cup increments.
+2. Currently, meats/meat alternates (M/MA) and grains are credited in 0.25 oz equivalents (servings) and fruits and vegetables are credited in 1⁄2 cup increments.
 Will this change?

 No. The minimum creditable amounts for meal components are not changing.
-Menu items must contribute at least quarter oz eq toward the M/MA and grain components and at least 1⁄2 cup toward the fruits and vegetables components.
+Menu items must contribute at least 0.25 oz eq toward the M/MA and grain components and at least $\frac{1}{8}$ cup toward the fruits and vegetables components.

-3. How do I use a CN labeled sherbet?
+3. How do I use a sherbet with a CN Label?

 Sherbet and gelatin containing fruit juice do not credit in the NSLP because the child is not consuming a 100% full-strength juice (e.g., it is diluted with water, sugar, milk).
-There will continue to be a CN label on some products not creditable in the NSLP, such as sherbet and juice drinks, as they can currently still credit in other CN programs.
+There will continue to be a CN Label on some products not creditable in the NSLP, such as sherbet and juice drinks, as they can currently still credit in other CN programs.
 Fruit pieces in gelatin are creditable based on volume as served.